More info: | |

 Some recent talks and presentations related to AI, Cognition, and Ethics - a topic of current interest at trailsLAB - are available online: a presentation at the CRAI-CIS seminar at Aalto Univesity; my reflections on AI ethics for IEAI; a presentation on the role of algorithms in society for OLLI/AARP; short talks on using role-play scenarios for teaching AI/algorithm ethics for SEFI ethics webinar series and Mozilla responsible CS summit.
 As part of an NSF funded project we have created a range of role-play case studies to teach ethics of AI and algorithms and the material is available here.

-My research has been recognized with several best paper awards and the Cambridge Handbook of Engineering Education Research (CHEER), co-edited with Barbara Olds, received the 2015 Best Book Publication Award from Division I of AERA.
+My research has been recognized with several best paper awards and the International Handbook of Engineering Education Research (IHEER) and the Cambridge Handbook of Engineering Education Research (CHEER), co-edited with Barbara Olds, both received the 2024 and 2015 Best Book Publication Award from Division I of AERA.
 I am also the recipient of the 2022 University Teaching Excellence Award with special recognition for High Impact Teaching and the 2022 OSCAR Mentoring Excellence Award for exceptional research mentoring of undergraduate students and fostering a culture of student scholarship at Mason.
 Here is my take on mentorship.

 I started my faculty career at Virginia Tech, Blacksburg, VA, where I was Associate Professor in the Department of Engineering Education in the College of Engineering, and affiliated faculty with Computer Science (CS) and Science and Technology in Society (STS).
 At VT, I received the Engineering Dean's Faculty Fellow Award for Extraordinary Performance in Research (2013) and Outstanding New Assistant Professor Award (2010).